 What Is POLST?

 The POLST process was created to translate a patient's specific goals for end-of-life care into a concise medical order that can follow the patient across all care settings.
-POLST directives are entirely voluntarily and often developed through communication between a patient, their caregiver, and their physician following a terminal diagnosis.
+POLST directives are entirely voluntary and often developed through communication between a patient, their caregiver, and their physician following a terminal diagnosis.
 Directives typically include specifications about out-of-hospital do-not-resuscitate preferences, use of antibiotics, certain comfort measures, and other end-of-life considerations.

-Without these clear directions insuring the patient's wishes are followed and the level of care desired by the patient is delivered – healthcare providers may be left with conflicting directions.
+Without these clear directions ensuring the patient's wishes are followed and the level of care desired by the patient is delivered – healthcare providers may be left with conflicting directions.
 POLST helps to eliminate that confusion.